gcanyon/bignum/README.md

 **Functions List**

- * function bigAdd
+ * function bigAdd -- returns the sum of X and Y
- * function bigAddSigned
+ * function bigAddSigned -- handles positive and negative arguments
- * function bigSubtract
+ * function bigSubtract -- returns the difference between X and Y
- * function bigSubtractSigned
+ * function bigSubtractSigned -- handles positive and negative arguments
- * function bigTimes
+ * function bigTimes -- returns the product of X and Y
- * function bigTimesSigned
+ * function bigTimesSigned -- handles positive and negative arguments
- * function bigDiv
+ * function bigDiv -- returns (X div Y),(X mod Y)
- * function bigDivSigned
+ * function bigDivSigned -- handles positive and negative arguments
  * function bigishDiv -- Handles any length dividend; divisor must be a valid LC number (< 16 digits)
  * function bigDivFlawed -- About 40% faster than bigDiv, but can bork the last few digits of the quotient.
 Included in case anyone sees the logic error.
  * function bigCompare -- Applies >,<,=,<=,>= to any length arguments